Illness and other Mitigating Circumstances

 The information and evidence you have provided will be considered by a Mitigating Circumstances Panel.
 Mitigating Circumstances Panels operate under the authority of Boards of Examiners.
 The Panel will decide whether or not you have established sufficient grounds of mitigating circumstances relevant to your assessment(s).
 You should normally receive a response from the Mitigating Circumstances Panel within two weeks of submitting your mitigating circumstances form and evidence.

 If the Mitigating Circumstances Panel accepts your mitigating circumstance it will make a corresponding recommendation about the affected assessment(s) to Board of Examiners for your course.
 The recommendations that Mitigating Circumstances Panels are allowed to make are defined in Senate Regulation 7: Regulations governing the Assessment of Students on Taught Programmes (PDF).
-These include, for example, the opportunity to take the affected assessment again as if for the first time (i.e. a ‘sit’ or ‘submit’), the waiving of a late submission penalty incurred for the affected assessment.
+These include, for example, the opportunity to take the affected assessment again as if for the first time (i.e. a ‘sit’ or ‘submit’), or the waiving of a late submission penalty incurred for the affected assessment.

 It is important to note that presentation of mitigating circumstances evidence does not guarantee that a concession will be applied and accepted mitigating circumstances do not lead to marks being changed.